Ayalum Njanum Thammil: Plot

 Ravi initially finds the job at the hospital uninteresting, mainly due to the uncompromising Samuel, who is very strict.
 He hates the lonely stay in a "jail-like" staff-quarters.
 The only consolations for Ravi are the letters by Sainu and occasional phone calls to Vivek.
-Ravi is soon accompanied by Dr. Supriya, another junior doctor, who helps him develop an interest in the job.
+Ravi is soon accompanied by Supriya, another junior doctor, who helps him develop an interest in the job.
 However, he still finds it difficult to adjust to Samuel.
-Some months later, Samuel informs Ravi about a phone call that he received from Sainu's parents, who are planning to marry Sainu to someone else.
+Some months later, Samuel informs Ravi about a phone call that he received from Sainu's parents, who are planning to marry Sainu to someone else after they received Ravi's letter to Sainu.
 Samuel was also asked to forbid Ravi from meeting or calling her.
-Ravi seeks help from Vivek, who secretly makes all arrangements for Ravi's and Sainu's marriage in Kochi, but Ravi is stopped by Purushothaman on his way to Kochi, in the name of a routine check.
+Ravi seeks help from Vivek, who secretly makes all arrangements for Ravi's and Sainu's marriage in Kochi, but Ravi is stopped by Purushothaman on his way, during a routine police check.
 Purushothaman who was actually waiting to avenge his suspension, does not leave Ravi even after hearing about the marriage.
 Ravi arrives late only to know that Sainu is house arrested, who has unwillingly agreed for another marriage.
+He tries to get Sainu out from her house but fails.

 This incident shakes Ravi completely.
 His lonely stay in Munnar also haunts him, but he is able to be sincere to his job.
-One day, a girl is brought to the hospital in a serious condition.
-Ravi, the only duty doctor, rushes to her but decides not to attend the case after knowing that she is Purushothaman's daughter.
+One day, a girl Gouri is brought to the hospital in a serious condition.
+Ravi, the only duty doctor, rushes and nearly treats her.
+But after realising that she is Purushothaman's daughter, he decides not to attend the case.
 He decided to take his revenge on Purushothaman as Ravi lost Sainu due to his rude behaviour.
 He rejects the requests of hospital staff and other inmates.
 Not even the tears shed by Purushothaman at his feet are enough to melt his heart.
-The girl's condition becomes very serious, but she is saved by Samuel, who arrives sometime later.
+Gauri's condition becomes very serious, but she is saved by Samuel, who arrives sometime later.
 An angry Samuel slaps Ravi for his negligence.
 Insulted, Ravi decides to leave the place immediately but is stopped by Supriya, who supports Samuel's action.
 The next day, Ravi is summoned by a committee for investigation of a complaint filed by Purushothaman.
 Ravi is silent throughout the interrogation, and the committee decides to recommend that the Medical Council cancel his recognition.
-However, Samuel testifies for Ravi stating that Ravi is innocent and since the girl is saved, there arises no case of medical negligence.
+However, Samuel testifies for Ravi stating that Ravi is innocent and since Gouri is saved, there arises no case of medical negligence.
 This incident and Samuel's testifying turns out to be an eye-opener for Ravi.
 His attitude to the purpose of life changes completely which he is able to follow throughout his later life.
 He leaves Redemption Hospital after his internship and leaves for London to pursue his higher studies, and later works in hospitals and gains a name for being service-minded.